chboeh/AzureSentinel/Training/KQL-CTF.md

 - Export and share queries

 ### BackStory
-You’re as Security Analysts that’s been tasked to investigate into a Web Service called “ContosoAppSrv1”, the tasked informed you there has been a large up-take in volume on this server and you’ve been tasked to confirm if everything is working as expected, as well to look over the log volume to make sure everything has been configured correctly.
+You’re an Security Analyst that’s been tasked to investigate into a Web Service called “ContosoAppSrv1”, you've been given a "Case" to investigate into a large up-take in volume on this server.
+Nothing is being alerted based on the security tools your team uses on a daily basis, but your manager feels like it's worth investigating into.

-It’s been some time since you’ve use Microsoft’s Azure Log Analytics, you’re thinking you should refresh yourself before investigating.
+It’s been some time since you’ve used Microsoft’s Azure Log Analytics, you’re thinking you should refresh yourself before investigating.

 #### Refresher Course